A Penny Well Spent

 ‘Gee, what’s his problem?’ she asked.

-‘He was trying to warn you that the building is going to be blown up in 20 minutes,’ Flush said casually as he stood reading the leaflet.
+‘He was trying to warn you that the building is going to be blown up in about 20 minutes,’ Flush said casually as he looked at the photos of the various models of toilets.

 ‘What?
 Oh my god, you’re terrorists?
 Security!’ she cried, and before Flush could stop her, she lunged for the phone to call security.